Economy of Cornwall: Agriculture and food

 The expansion of the railway system in the 19th century led to the export of vegetable products, including flowers, becoming a profitable business for Cornwall.
 The Rev. Canon Arthur Boscawen (1862–1939), rector of Ludgvan from 1893 to 1939, was instrumental in founding the Cornish anemone industry.
 He also introduced broccoli as a commercial crop from imported German seed.
 The wet climate and relatively poor soil of Cornwall make it unsuitable for growing many arable crops, but the conditions are ideal for growing the rich grass required for dairying, leading to the production of Cornwall's other famous export, clotted cream.
 Though it has declined significantly agriculture is still of economic importance.

 Ginsters in Callington is a mass manufacturer of Cornish pasties.
 Dairy Crest has a large cheese factory at Davidstow and A. E. Rodda of Scorrier is a supplier of clotted cream.
 Furniss of Truro manufactures biscuits.
 There are many types of beer brewed in Cornwall, including Sharp's Brewery, Skinner's Brewery and St Austell Brewery.
 There is some small scale production of wine, mead and cider.

 Before the 20th century farming on the Isles of Scilly had many difficulties, though the soil was, as reported by John Leland in the early 16th century very good for cereal growing.
 Because farmers in need of money often sold their corn to passing ships which led to famine such sales had to be prohibited by order.
 Another practice was burning the ore-weed (laminaria) to produce the alkali kelp which went on all summer.
 It was collected and burnt in large kilns for about five hours until it liquified when a group of men would turn it over with long-handled iron forks.
 Arthur Quiller-Couch described how the men would be surrounded by the young women and girls dancing in a chain.
 All this effort only earned each family a few pounds, not enough to keep them over the next winter.
 Flower farming was a profitable industry on the Isles of Scilly for most of the 20th century.
 In a 1987 study of the Scillonian economy, S. Neate found that many farms on the islands were struggling to remain profitable due to increasing costs and strong competition from overseas producers, with resulting diversification into tourism.
 Recent statistics suggest that agriculture on the islands now represents less than 2 percent of all employment.
 Flower farming was also carried on in parts of west Cornwall but has declined due to increasing costs and strong competition from overseas producers.

+From 1960 to 2018 Robin Hanbury-Tenison farmed over 2,000 acres of hill farm on Bodmin Moor with sheep and cattle, diversified with Angora goats, red deer and wild boar from Russia, and later farming energy from wind, solar, water and biomass.
+The farm has been farmed by Merlin Hanbury-Tenison since 2018 who aims for greater sustainability.